A pluricomplex error-function kernel at the edge of polynomial Bergman kernels: Rotational symmetric weights

 For test functions $f$ that are Lippschitz with compact support contained in the bulk $\mathring S_{\mathscr Q}$, Berman proved a Central Limit Theorem \cite{Berman2018} (under the assumption that $\mathscr Q$ is locally $C^{1,1}$) and in particular that the limiting variance behaves like

 The situation gets more interesting when we allow the support of $f$ to intersect the droplet boundary $\partial S_{\mathscr Q}$.
 For $d>1$, it is not known what happens in the general case, but the $d=1$ case is well-understood \cite{AmeurHedenmalmMakarov2011, AmeurHedenmalmMakarov2015}.
 Ameur, Hedenmalm and Makarov proved that the limiting variance is now $\sigma^2+\tilde\sigma^2$, where $\tilde\sigma^2$ can be expressed using the Neumann jump operator.
+An analogous limiting formula was proved by Leblé and Serfaty for 2D Coulomb gases with general temperature \cite{LebleSerfaty2016}.
 Such a formula was first proved for the Ginibre ensemble $Q(z)=|z|^2$ by Rider and Virág, in which case we have the particularly appealing form

 where $\hat f(\ell)$ denotes the $\ell$-th Fourier coefficient

 A similar limiting formula was recently proved in a related geometric setting \cite{Ioos2025}.

 In this section we focus on radial counting statistics, we let $\mathscr Q$ be a rotational symmetric potential satisfying the conditions of Theorem \ref{thm:generalMain2}, and we let $N_n^d(a)$ be the random variable that gives the number of points in the $2d$-dimensional ball $|z|\leq a$.
 This corresponds to the choice of (non-smooth) test function